ElementsProject/lightning/doc/PLUGINS.md

 During startup the `options` will be added to the list of command line options that `lightningd` accepts.
 If any `options` "name" is already taken startup will abort.
-The above will add a `--greeting` option with a default value of `World` and the specified description. *Notice that currently string, integers, bool, and flag options are supported.*
+The above will add a `--greeting` option with a default value of `World` and the specified description. *Notice that currently string, integers, bool, and flag options are supported.*  If an option specifies `dynamic`: `true`, then it should allow a `setvalue` call for that option after initialization.

 The `rpcmethods` are methods that will be exposed via `lightningd`'s JSON-RPC over Unix-Socket interface, just like the builtin